TimTam672/r-visualization-project/README.md

 ---

 ## 📌 Project Overview
-* **Goal**: Analyze 23 explanatory variables (demographics, credit history, bill scales, and payment amounts) to determine key indicators of credit default risk.
+* **Goal**: Analyze 23 independent variables (demographics, credit history, bill scales, and payment amounts) to determine key indicators of credit default risk.
 * **Key Findings**:
   * Isolated `Max Bill Amount` and `Mean Pay Amount` as the primary financial drivers across all credit limit tiers.
   * Individuals with a higher `Max Bill Amount` and `Mean Pay Amount` are likely to have a higher Credit Limit Tier.